somecallmejosh/ux-engineering-portfolio/content/blog/twenty-years-of-front-end-mayhem.md

 ## Tools, Data Formats, and the Rise of the Dev Stack

 Before JSON, there was XML&mdash;and if you never had to deal with it, consider yourself blessed.
-(Technically, there was <strong>SOAP</strong>, too, but I won't pretend I understood what was going on there.)
+(Technically, there was SOAP, too, but I won't pretend I understood what was going on there.)
 Anyway.
 XML was our early attempt at passing structured data between systems.
 It was rigid, wildly verbose, and felt like filling out paperwork in code.
 Everything had to be wrapped in tags like `<name>` and `<value>`, and you just crossed your fingers your parser didn't choke.
 It technically worked… but barely.
 And don't even get me started on namespaces.

 Eventually, we moved past XML (thankfully) and embraced JSON—simpler, cleaner, and way more portable.
 Sharing data got easier.
 Reading it didn't make your eyes bleed.
 Progress.

-<strong>RSS feeds</strong> let us syndicate content. <strong>Sitemaps</strong> became sacred for SEO.
+RSS feeds let us syndicate content.
+Sitemaps became sacred for SEO.
 The web was starting to grow up.
 And honestly, so were we.

 We left Dreamweaver behind and picked up editors like Sublime, Atom, and finally VS Code.
 Our efficiency began to boom with the addition of autocomplete features, and fancy plugins like Emmet that came with these new editors.
 We started versioning with Git (instead of filenames like <em>final-final-this-one.html</em> and <em>final-no-for-real-this-time.html</em>).
 We embraced responsive design (thank you Ethan Marcotte) and wrote actual mobile-first CSS.
 We ditched image spacers, adopted SVGs and optimized things like icons and repeating background gradients with CSS sprites.